mdn/content/files/en-us/learn/common_questions/set_up_a_local_testing_server/index.md

 ### Using Python

-Another way to do this for our purposes is to use Python's `http.server` module.
+Another way to achieve this is to use Python's `http.server` module.

 > **Note:** Older versions of Python (up to version 2.7) provided a similar module named `SimpleHTTPServer`.
 If you are using Python 2.x, you can follow this guide by replacing all uses of `http.server` with `SimpleHTTPServer`.
 However, we recommend you use the latest version of Python.